Nutrition for Stroke Survivors

 Eating 800 grams of fruits and vegetables a day is associated with a lower risk of cardiovascular disease, some cancers, and most causes of death

 Not only could I not cook for myself in those early months of recovery, but I also struggled to look at a phone or computer screen for an extended period of time.
-Just the thought of planning a meal, cooking it, and cleaning all the dishes was overwhelming.
-It felt impossible that I could do all of that in a timely manner.

 After a couple months of following the 800-gram challenge, I was eventually able to transition back into meeting the recommended macros provided by Carbon Diet Coach and I’ve been using the app daily ever since.